pinguinooo/Helix/README.md

 # Helix
-This is a application that uses Winget if your on Windows 11 or have winget installed or uses Curl to download the installer and automatically open the installer.
+This is a application that uses Winget to install applications if winget is not detected it uses Curl to download and automatically open the installer.

 ## Authors